 Access to the Stephen Chan Library

 The Libraries of the Institute of Fine Arts are non-circulating research collections intended primarily for the use of IFA faculty and students.
 In addition, we welcome NYU faculty and matriculating students with relevant research needs.
-An appointment is recommended.
 Click here for the Conservation Center Library access policy.